Blitzman/CarND-Behavioral-Cloning-P3/README.md

 In addition, we set up early stopping using the corresponding callback in Keras.
 By doing that we monitor both training and validation losses and we stop training if the validation loss increases instead of decreasing.

+Furthermore, L2 regularization was applied to each convolutional and dense layer using a regularizing factor of 0.001.

 The model was trained and validated on different data sets to ensure that the model was not overfitting, we used Keras to setup the validation partition.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track and meet the requested specifications, e.g., not driving outside the road or the shoulders.

 #### 3. Model parameter tuning